aroman/TAPESTRY/README.md

 A set of tools to find public, user-uploaded videos taken of particular events, such as concerts, sporting events, and other occurrences with high spatial and temporal locality.

-Currently, tapestry only supports mining and exploring content from YouTube.
+Currently, tapestry only supports mining from YouTube.

 ### mining for clusters

-#### compiling the miner
+#### compiling the YouTube miner

 1. install dependencies: `go get`
-2. `go build miner/mine.go`
+2. `go build -o mine-youtube miners/youtube.go`
-3. `./mine`
+3. `./mine-youtube`

 #### operating the miner